Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Do you need travel insurance for studying, working and traveling abroad?
 A guide to travel insurance for students.

 - Overseas medical expenses.
-This includes emergency rooms, daily hospital stays, dental treatments and emergency ambulance fees.
+This includes emergency rooms, hospital stays, dental treatments and ambulance fees.

-- Loss or damage to luggage and personal items.
-Whether you’re moving through different countries or staying in a college dorm protect your personal belongings if they’re lost, damaged or stolen.
+- Loss or damage to luggage.
+Protect your personal belongings if they’re lost, damaged or stolen.

 - Trip cancellations.
-If you have to cancel pre-paid travel arrangements due to unforeseen circumstances, you’ll be covered for the costs.
+If you have to cancel pre-paid travel arrangements, you’ll be covered for the costs.

 - Travel money losses.
 If you lose your credit card, cash or money order, you could be reimbursed.

 - Personal liability claims.
-If you become liable for bodily injury or property damage to another person, travel insurance can help with costs.
+If you cause damage to another person or ptheir roperty, travel insurance can help with costs.

-What is the minimum insurance I need to study abroad?
+What insurance do I need to study abroad?